aplteam/Tatin/docs/PublishingPackages.md

 * The minor version number: the "2" in 1.**2**.3
 * The patch number: the "3" in 1.2.**3**

-Optionally there might be a beta ID added.
+Optionally additional information might be added.
 Examples are:

 * 1.2.3-beta-1
-* 1.2.3.beta-1
 * 1.2.3-fix-for-the-foo-problem
 * 1.2.3.issue-234